Study With Flashcards

-They’re also great at encouraging kids to do more extracurricular research.
-Podcasts are a way to fill in class time gaps or pass the time when doing chores like washing dishes, cleaning, or yard work, so kids can double up on getting chores done while learning something new.
+They’re also great active listening practice and can get kids hooked on a subject, encouraging them to do more extracurricular research.
+Podcasts are a way to fill in class time gaps or pass the time when doing chores like washing dishes, cleaning, or yard work.
+Listening is a great way for kids to double up on doing chores while learning something new.

-Let Kids be the Teachers
+Let Kids Be the Teachers

 Another way for kids to learn is to relay information to someone else.
 Whether it’s a history project, a crash course on multiplication tables (who couldn’t use a brushup, anyway?), or a book review, having kids give a presentation can help them develop valuable skills, such as preparation, presenting, and public speaking.